mvolkmann/blog/src/warp.md

 recognized commands are displayed in green and unrecognized commands are underlined with a red, dashed line.

-For recognized commands, a suggested completion will appear in dimmed text.
+For recognized commands, a suggested completion may appear in dimmed text.
 To accept the suggestion, press the right arrow key.

 To execute a command, press the return key.